kera-cudmore/BookWorm/README.md

 ### Colour Scheme

-I have taken inspiration from the header image for the colour palette and chosen colours that complemenet each other.
+I have taken inspiration from the header image for the colour palette and chosen colours that complement each other.

 ![Colour Scheme for Bookworm](documentation/colour-palette.png)